11 Dec 2025

 Most Lighthouse runs hide it.
 Users don't.

-Slow APIs = slow LCP = ranking loss.
+Slow APIs can mean slow LCP and ranking loss.

 INP punishes: